 Multi-tools built around standard pliers have been around for many decades.
 Those tools have become refined over the years in a variety of ways.
 The primary refinements have come in ergonomics.
 Models built around locking pliers are newer, with fewer ergonomic refinements.
 The Crunch is less refined regarding the ergonomics than its competitors.
 First, all the tools require deploying the pliers first.
 Next, there are more exposed metal edges on the Crunch than on the others.
 Finally, the bit driver is handy, but to use it requires removing the locking pliers adjustment screw entirely.
 We are thankful for the locking aspect of the non-pliers tools and, once set up, the bit driver is handy, and one can generate more than enough leverage.

 It is easy to see the primary advantage of externally-accessed tools on a multi-tool.
-In our review, only the Baladeo Locker and Leatherman Crunch have all the tools within the confines of the stowed pliers.
-All the rest have at least some of the tools accessible without activating the pliers.
+The Leatherman Crunch has all the tools within the confines of the stowed pliers.
+Most of the rest we tested have at least some of the tools accessible without activating the pliers.
 This makes for faster and smoother access to these functions.
-Also, and this one isn't as clear at first, but a blade obtained from the closed pliers is more useful than one accessed from within.
+Also, and this one isn't as obvious at first, but a blade obtained from the stowed pliers is more useful than one accessed from within.
 When the blade is opened without deploying the pliers, its cutting edge faces away from the bulk of the handle, leaving less of the handle to interfere with the cutting task.
 Accessed from within the plier handles, as on the Crunch, the blade faces into the middle of the handle once in use.

 In many cases, this is not a big deal, but in certain circumstances, it can be a hindrance.
-The large blades on the Leatherman Charge TTI and Best Buy Leatherman Wave are both more readily accessed and have a greater "effective edge" given the blade's orientation relative to the handle.
+The large blades on the other top scoring multi tools are more readily accessed and have a greater "effective edge" given the blade's orientation relative to the handle.

 On a tool of this utility, portability is a minor concern.
 Given the specialized, pliers-centric design of the Crunch, it is unlikely to be the "everyday carry" choice of many consumers.
 It is a tool-box or automobile product and, as such, portability is less of a concern.
 Our rankings are weighted for the bulk of users that are looking for a multi-tool to keep on their person.
 For those folks, smooth contours, multiple carry options, and maximum utility-to-size are important.
 By this metric, the Crunch is not that portable.
 You can only carry it in a sheath or loose in your pocket.
 When loose in your pocket, the rougher edges of the metal construction will cause accelerated wear to your clothing.

-The tiny "keychain" style tools like the Top Pick Gerber Dime and former award winner Leatherman Squirt PS4 are by far the most portable in our review.
-They are each 1/4 the size of the Crunch while having the same number and types of features.
-Additionally, each of these tools adds scissors.
-Now, none of the tools on the tiny tools are nearly as useful as any of those on the Crunch, but they can be with you all the time.
+The tiny "keychain" style tools are by far the most portable in our review.
+They are generally 1/4 the size of the Crunch while having the same number and types of features.
+Additionally, some of these tiny tools add scissors.
+Now, none of the functions on the tiny tools are nearly as useful as any of those on the Crunch, but they can be with you all the time.
 Better comparisons to the Crunch are in the larger tools.
-The Editors' Choice Leatherman Charge TTI leads the full-size tool field in portability with smooth contours and carry options galore.
-It is large and heavy, but it has plenty of tools and can be carried in a sheath, loose in your pocket, with an optional pocket clip, or with a lanyard loop.

-Only two tools we tested are more expensive than the Crunch.
-Both of these other tools have far more features and even more polished construction.
+Only a few tools we tested are more expensive than the Crunch.
+These other tools have far more features and even more polished construction.
 However, with the locking pliers, the Crunch is in a class of its own.
 If you dig the locking pliers, the price is almost irrelevant.
 If, however, like many users, this doesn't matter (not that it shouldn't matter… virtually all plier tasks are better done with lockers) to you, the additional cost and limited everyday carry utility will not be worth it.
 We can't say this is a high-value product.